srushti-714/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/16-Implement resource tagging.md

 5. If you have time, create another resource without a tag to ensure the policy is no longer in effect.

    In this walkthrough, we created a policy assignment that required tagging, created a storage account and tested the tagging, viewed resources with a specified tag, and removed the tagging policy.

-6. The testing is completed and validation also completed, then select the **Resources** tab, then in actions select deallocate for deallocated the VM, it will be Cost effective.

 ### Review
 In this lab, you have completed: